theotix/wallabag.org/content/20160301-wallabag-public-beta1.md

 * Turkish, Persian, Romanian, Polish, and Danish translations (thank you to translators)
 * Piwik integration

 We didn't write database migrations for this first beta, but this feature is planned for next versions.
+If you want to upgrade your previous installation, please run this command `bin/console doctrine:schema:update --force`.

 You can see the full changelog here: [https://github.com/wallabag/wallabag/compare/2.0.0-alpha.2...2.0.0-beta.1](https://github.com/wallabag/wallabag/compare/2.0.0-alpha.2...2.0.0-beta.1).